pierr3/TrackAudio/README.md

 ![screengrab of application](https://raw.githubusercontent.com/pierr3/TrackAudio/main/docs/app_screenshot_good_oct2024.png)

-## Note

-This software is in beta, and is missing features or may be broken in some places.
-Report any issues on GitHub.
-It is, however, ready for use on the network and you should not encounter major issues.

 ## Releases

-See [releases](https://github.com/pierr3/TrackAudio/releases) for latest builds
+See [releases](https://github.com/pierr3/TrackAudio/releases) for latest builds, remember that beta builds may be unstable.
+Please report any issues on GitHub.

 ## FAQ

 ### What's the difference between VectorAudio and TrackAudio?

 TrackAudio is simply the next iteration of VectorAudio, using a different set of technology.
-While TrackAudio is still in beta, you should try to use it instead of VectorAudio, as the latter will no longer be supported at some point.
+VectorAudio is no longer maintained and supported, so you should switch to TrackAudio as soon as possible.

 ### My PTT does not work on macOS